 Holiday lets are all the rage.
-With ‘staycations’ back in favour for UK citizens, and inbound tourism rates ramping up to a record 39.2 million visits in 2017, demand for self-catering accommodation has surged.
+With ‘staycations’ back in favour for UK citizens, and inbound tourism rates ramping up to a record 39.2 million visits in 2017, demand for self-catering accommodation has surged, as well as need for right holiday let insurance.

 The rapid rise of Airbnb – particularly over the past five years or so – has also fuelled a short-term let revolution across the globe.
 Though not without controversy, its business model has been widely embraced by property owners and travellers alike, who appreciate the flexibility it affords.